 Ubud has long been a haven for artists, thanks to the area's vibrant culture and the warm patronage of the local nobility.
 You can buy paintings, reproductions, and art books at the art galleries sprinkled throughout the countryside.

-- Art attack: Read our detailed reviews of the Museum Puri Lukisan and the Blanco Renaissance Museum, or check out our longer list of art galleries and museums in Ubud.
+Read our detailed reviews of the Museum Puri Lukisan and the Blanco Renaissance Museum on our longer list of art galleries and museums in Ubud.

 Craftsmen's Villages in Central Bali